weishunliao/Dublin-bus/database/historical_data/README.md

-This file outlines the steps required to set up the database for storing GTFS Dublin Bus data.
+This file outlines the steps required to set up the database for storing historical Dublin Bus data.
 It also outlines steps for loading data into the tables.

-1. Copy contents of the gtfs_data folder to the CS server (e.g. using WinSCP).
+1. Copy contents of the historical_data folder to the CS server (e.g. using WinSCP).
-2. Log in to the server and navigate to the gtfs_data directory.
+2. Log in to the server and navigate to the historical_data directory.
 3. Run the following command, replacing USER & PASSWORD with the login details for mysql:
-    > mysql -u USER -pPASSWORD < db_route_info_setup.sql
+    > mysql -u USER -pPASSWORD < db_raw_data_setup.SQL
    (Note: there should NOT be a space between -p and PASSWORD, it's not a typo!)
 4. Navigate to the raw_data folder.
 5. Download the full Dublin Bus data set into the folder (follow the instructions on Brightspace).
    The files should be named 'rt_leavetimes_DB_2018.txt', 'rt_trips_DB_2018.txt' &